Christmas Traditions | Guilt From Dead People

 - Trying to impress people we don’t even like, just because “that’s how it’s always been done?”

-It doesn’t need to be this way.
-In fact, it’s okay to let go, and it’s okay to evolve.
+But it doesn’t need to be this way.
+It’s okay to let go, it’s okay to evolve, and it’s okay to embrace change.

 This Christmas we encourage you to ask yourself: